edespino/cloudberry-site/docs/sys-admin/check-database-system.md

 ## View the database server log files

-Every database instance in Cloudberry Database (coordinator and segments) runs a PostgreSQL database server with its own server log file.
+Every database instance in Apache Cloudberry (coordinator and segments) runs a PostgreSQL database server with its own server log file.
 Log files are created in the `log` directory of the coordinator and each segment data directory.

 ### Log file format